BenjaminMedia/WA_public_documentation/_includes/content.md

----
-Introduction
----
+---Introduction---

-This document describes the overall design patterns of the Bonnier Publications web site platform (BPP).
+This document describes the overall design patterns of the Bonnier platform (BP).

-The White Album CMS forms the basis of the core HTML, CSS and JavaScript of the BPP that external developers can access through an api.
+The White Album CMS forms the basis of the core HTML, CSS and JavaScript of the BP that external developers can access through an api.
 White Album is a “white label” CMS that mainly Benjamin Media and Bonnier Media Norway sites are built upon.
 All sites share a common core of Javascript, HTML and CSS, while individual skin-files enable stylesheet customization according to brand.

 External partners may have different agendas and briefs, meanwhile, this guide targets projects that include extensions directly implemented into the platform and external projects that need visual coherence with a specific brand or the platform as a whole.

+### Technical patterns

+The BP is build with [object oriented CSS](http://www.smashingmagazine.com/2011/12/12/an-introduction-to-object-oriented-css-oocss/) (OOCSS) in mind.
+As with any object-based coding method, the purpose of OOCSS is to encourage code reuse and, ultimately, faster and more efficient stylesheets that are easier to add to and maintain.

 ### Visual patterns

-The platform is made fully responsive enabled by the [Bootstrap CSS-framework](http://getbootstrap.com/).
+BP is made fully responsive enabled by the [Bootstrap CSS-framework](http://getbootstrap.com/).
-The responsive sites follow the Mobile First paradigm meaning that the mobile adaption is the default.
-Preferably, the same content should be available across devices while the presentation ought to be optimized for the specific screen size.

 The platform is designed with a full-width mindset where each row contains “one impression”.
 This approach entails alternating user attention on editorial content and ads leading to an enhanced user experience and improved quality of adverts.
 Yet, this approach also entails a need to guide users down the site in order to keep them interested.

 ![Horisontal Ordering](images/fullwidth.jpg)

-Most of the Bonnier products have access to good photo material, which is utilized both off- and online.
-The web site visuals aim to support these images with limited color schemes and unpretentious graphics that do not steal attention.
+Most of the Bonnier products have access to quality photo material, which is utilized both off- and online.
+The web site visuals aim to support these images with limited color schemes and unpretentious graphics that do not steal attention from the content.
 This approach fits well into the content-centric web design trends that focuses on minimalism and simplicity.

 ### Header & footer

-The WA header and footer, which may be imported on external sites, consists of...
+The BP header and footer, which may be imported on external sites, consists of...
 A full width banner and optional side banners (horseshoe) The brand logo - as default it will be placed to the left